Shooting at Kildermorie

 The facts

-In years with successful breeding seasons, Kildermorie Estate offers red grouse, snipe and woodcock, either walked up or over dogs, plus the occasional ptarmigan on the high scree of the 838 metres high Carn Chuinneag.
+In years with successful breeding seasons, Kildermorie Estate offers red grouse, snipe and woodcock, either walked up or over dogs.
 In common with many other estates, because of difficult breeding seasons the availability of wild bird shooting is assessed on a year-by-year basis.

 Clay pigeon shooting is available at Kildermorie; the Estate has three clay traps that can simulate the flight patterns of partridge, pheasant, grouse and teal as well as running rabbit.